Eat a Gulf Island

 Serve with optional hot sauce or juicy tomato salad as a side.

 I like dandelion flowers, too.
 They require a bright day to open, and that response to light is called photonasty!
-When it's cloudy or night-time, the flowers shut because the lower petals grow faster than the upper petals, so they close up.
+When it's cloudy or it's night-time, they shut because the lower petals grow faster than the upper petals, so the flowers close up.

 All images and text on this website are copyright Julie Emerson.
 Enjoy making the recipes.
 If you use my images or text, you are stealing.